 Aligning principles and core values with elite performance

-Our connection with Alice is about more than just elite performance, our collaboration resonates through our shared passion to engage and create change for our community and the environment, as well as to deliver performance with principles.
-This 23-year-old’s determination to break boundaries within her sport and her inspiring work outside the swimming arena align with our commitment to engagement, inclusion and diversity.
-Alice, like us, is striving to make the world a better place.
+Our connection with Alice is about more than just elite athletic performance, we have a shared passion to engage and create change for our community and the environment.
+To deliver performance with principles.
+Alice’s determination to break boundaries within her sport and her inspiring work outside the swimming arena align with our commitment to engagement, inclusion and diversity.
+She, like us, is striving to make the world a better place.

-Change only comes when a few are willing to stand up for what they believe in.
-This is something EdenTree has been doing for 30 years and as the first black woman to represent Great Britain in swimming at the Olympic Games, these are principles which Alice also follows and believes in.
+Change only comes when a few are willing to stand up for what they believe in and to break boundaries.
+This is something EdenTree has been doing for over 30 years and as the first black woman to represent Great Britain in swimming at the Olympic Games (Tokyo 2020), these are principles which Alice follows and believes in.

 EdenTree’s and Alice’s shared values extend past providing performance with principles and into driving positive change, inclusivity and access.
 Alice is currently using her profile as an elite athlete to promote swimming among the black community, where 95% of black adults and 80% of black children do not swim.
 Part of this problem is cultural and Alice is keen to shatter the notion that swimming is not for black people by emphasising the importance of this vital life skill.